A White Rhino in South Africa

 Kruger National Park

-On day 5 you'll enjoy an early morning game drive and breakfast at the lodge, before you depart for your next stop - Plain Camps, which focuses on walking safaris.
+On day 5 you'll enjoy an early morning game drive and breakfast at the lodge, before you depart for your next stop - Plains Camp, which focuses on walking safaris.

 You will be continuing your safari adventure on foot (it’s not too strenuous, but a reasonable level of fitness is required) when you join a rhino walking safari.
 You’ll have guided morning, afternoon and evening walks as part of a small group (max 8 people) led by highly-experienced, trained armed trail guides, as you make your way through the heart of the Big 5 territory.
 As darkness falls you will transfer to a 4x4 vehicle to continue looking for animals and watching for eyes glowing in the night sky.
 Best of all, you’ll be sleeping under the stars, so you will get a true sense of being out in the balmy African wilderness.